 The caravan is painted cream, with a Cambridge blue/green roof, and looks out over the meadow.
-It is equipped with a stove and a kettle, complete with whistle, a tea pot (and tea cosy!), a shelf of books and a pile of local maps, My hosts have left a lemon cake (which has more significance for me than they could have imagined) on the side, and a vase of fresh flowers.
+It is equipped with a stove and a kettle, complete with whistle, a tea pot (and tea cosy!), a shelf of books and a pile of local maps.
+My hosts have left a lemon cake on the side (which has more significance for me than they could have imagined) and a vase of fresh flowers.
 I am utterly charmed.

 Back in the caravan, I busied myself making tea, investigating the cupboards and enjoying the happy sound of the rain pattering on the roof.
 I had food, beer and pile of books.
 I ate by candlelight, before disappearing under the warmest of all duvets and a deep and blissful ten hour sleep.

-The weather was shockingly bad – fifty mile an hour gusts, and a months rain in twelve hours, but I had it in mind that I wanted to see bluebells.
+The weather was shockingly bad – fifty mile an hour gusts and a month’s rain in twelve hours, but I had it in mind that I wanted to see bluebells.
 I walked out into the storm across fields, bent double in the wind, along an ancient and sheltered holloway and beside gorgeous hedgerows.
 There was an abundance of wild flowers, forlorn and shivering in the gale, but no bluebells.
 No matter – I was aiming for the mysterious wood that stood alone on the horizon where, I had been advised, there was the possibility of finding them.

 The wood was wonderful – not like yesterday’s gloomy place.
 This was less Macbeth, and more Midsummer Night’s Dream.
 The sound of the wind faded the deeper into the wood I walked.
 There was a carpet of fresh green growth, primroses galore, but still no bluebells.
 I had hopes of finding a sea of blue but it was not to be.
 The wind picked up again and branches were falling around me.
 It was time to head off.
 And as I did so, there, by the path, was a bluebell.
 Single, solitary and quite beautiful.